OrthogonalDesign/DDD_Introduction/PITCHME.md

 ```
 Note:
 Instead of just implementing the feature (get_next_month), I abstracted a concept
-YearMonth in this solution, which is represented by the class/object.
+YearMonth in this solution, which is represented by the object.
 With this simple change, I am modeling, and modelling loudly.

 Actually that is DDD about, DDD is just the model driven engineering.
 And the term